A Neighborhood For Everyone

 Location.
 38° 52.89′ N, 76° 59.69′ W. Marker is in Capitol Hill, District of Columbia, in Washington.
 Marker is at the intersection of Eighth Street, SE and G Street, on the right when traveling north on Eighth Street, SE.
 Touch for map.
 Marker is in this post office area: Washington DC 20003, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Oldest Post of the Corps (about 300 feet away, measured in a direct line); Commerce and Community (about 400 feet away); Healing the Wounded (about 500 feet away); John Philip Sousa (about 600 feet away); Marine Barracks, Washington, D.C.
 The Old Naval Hospital (about 700 feet away); Christ Church and Its Parishioners (about 700 feet away); In the Alley (about 700 feet away).
 Touch for a list and map of all markers in Capitol Hill.

 Also see . . .
 Barracks Row Heritage Trail information.
 (Submitted on July 4, 2012, by Kevin Vincent of Arlington, Virginia.)

 Categories. • Notable Places •

 Credits.
-This page was last revised on December 2, 2016.
+This page was last revised on March 19, 2019.
 This page originally submitted on July 4, 2012, by Kevin Vincent of Arlington, Virginia.
-This page has been viewed 559 times since then and 5 times this year.
+This page has been viewed 565 times since then and 11 times this year.
+Last updated on March 7, 2019, by Devry Becker Jones of Washington, District of Columbia.
 Photos: 1, 2, 3. submitted on July 4, 2012, by Kevin Vincent of Arlington, Virginia. • Bill Pfingsten was the editor who published this page.